OmGovind15/Job_scrapper/README.md

 2. Dataset used for training and testing the model is from kaggle- https://www.kaggle.com/datasets/jillanisofttech/updated-resume-dataset

 3. Two sites (RemoteOk and Remotive) are used to extract the job application links based on classified category of the resume.

-4. The output( Job Links) are shown on the terminal.